Sumechoo/magisale-internship-todo/README.md

 5th: Now it is time to **add some state management**.
 Use Redux or MobX (Redux preffered) in your app.

 6th: Let's make our app beautifull now!
-It's dangerous to go alone, take [this](https://material-ui.com/)!
-Make your app looks like best google's apps by using this library.
+It's dangerous to go alone, take [this](https://material-ui.com/) or take [this](https://github.com/styled-components/styled-components)!
+Make your app looks like something pretty [example](https://web.archive.org/web/20000510151720/http://www.yandex.ru:80/).
 (Animations on CSS and ShapeShifts will be +)

 7th: Now our project is have to be published.
 Use "Heroku" and Node.js to **stage your app online**.